LERCAutomation/DataSearches-ArcPro-UserGuide/setup/setup.rst

 	Selection criteria that should be used on the data layer during the search.
 These can be used to, for example, suppress confidential records, report on particular species only, or only include records after a certain date.
 The criteria take the form ``ColumnName Operand Value`` and may include ``AND`` and ``OR`` statements and similar.
 String values should be enclosed in single quotes.
 An example might be ``Name = 'myName' AND Year > 2010``.
 Only records that match the criteria will be exported.

 	.. note::
-		Any clause specified here must adhere to ArcGIS SQL syntax as the clause will be run within ArcGIS.
+		Any clause specified here must adhere to ArcGIS Pro SQL syntax as the clause will be run within ArcGIS.

 _`IncludeArea`
 	A Yes/No attribute that defines wether an area calculation should be included in the analysis.
 If `OutputType`_ is set to``Clip``, areas will be calculated for the clipped polygons.
 The values are calculated in a column called 'Area' and the results can be added to the tabular output by using the keyword 'Area' in the Columns list.
 Note that if a column called Area is already present in the input layer, this will be used for the calculations.
 In this case, it is important to use the correct case for the column name (e.g. if the field is called AREA, the full caps must be maintained).
 Areas can only be calculated for layers that have polygon topology, and the tool accounts for this.